mxashlynn/Parquet/Documentation/Parquet_API.md

 By design, children of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-IModelEdit 'ParquetClassLibrary.IModelEdit').
 IModelEdit is for external types that require readwrite access.

-<a name='P-ParquetClassLibrary-Biomes-BiomeModel-ParquetCriteria'></a>
+<a name='P-ParquetClassLibrary-Biomes-BiomeRecipe-ParquetCriteria'></a>
 ### ParquetCriteria `property`

 ##### Summary

-Describes the parquets that make up this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+Describes the parquets that make up this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

-<a name='P-ParquetClassLibrary-Biomes-BiomeModel-Tier'></a>
+<a name='P-ParquetClassLibrary-Biomes-BiomeRecipe-Tier'></a>
 ### Tier `property`

 ##### Summary

-A rating indicating where in the progression this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') falls.
+A rating indicating where in the progression this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') falls.
 Must be non-negative.
 Higher values indicate later Biomes.

-<a name='M-ParquetClassLibrary-Biomes-BiomeModel-GetAllTags'></a>
+<a name='M-ParquetClassLibrary-Biomes-BiomeRecipe-GetAllTags'></a>
 ### GetAllTags() `method`

 ##### Summary